salomellabres/openduck/README.md

   -m MD_LENGTH, --md-length MD_LENGTH
                         Length of MD sampling between SMD runs in ns.
   -W WQB_THRESHOLD, --wqb-threshold WQB_THRESHOLD
                         Minimum WQB threshold; if not reached after each SMD cycle, further simulations will be terminated.
 If not set (default), all SMD cycles will be run.
   -v INIT_VELOCITIES, --init-velocities INIT_VELOCITIES
                         Set initial velocities when heating.
   -d INIT_DISTANCE, --init-distance INIT_DISTANCE
                         Set initial hydrogen bond distance for SMD in Angstroms.
 Default = 2.5 A.
   -g GPU_ID, --gpu-id GPU_ID
                         GPU ID; if not specified, runs on CPU only.
+  --keep-all-files      Disable cleaning up intermediate files during simulations.

 ```

 If prefered, the script can also be executed from a yaml file with the commands.
 A sample input.yaml file could be the following: